 I tried doing it the healthy way.
-Adding cocoa powder and honey to my peanut butter.
+I added cocoa powder and honey to my peanut butter.
 This didn’t work.
-It wasn’t creamy but crumbly and not chocolatey enough.
-And I won’t sacrifice taste for healthy.
-It has to be both healthy and and tasty for it get to get posted!
+It wasn’t creamy but crumbly and not chocolaty enough.

 So what we have here is basically peanut butter + melted chocolate chips and a little extra cocoa powder for extra chocolate goodness.
-You won’t complain, will you?
 I mean, if you use dark chocolate, with all the antioxidants and all, this is basically health food. ;)